Jambalaya Soup

-Spicy Jambalaya Soup is a take on the classic Jambalaya, an American Cajun and Creole dish of rice.
-This hearty soup is loaded with the goodness of all the Jambalaya flavors but instead of being served on a bed of rice, it is served in a bowl.
+Spicy Jambalaya Soup is a take on the classic Jambalaya, an American Cajun and Creole rice dish.
+This hearty soup is loaded with the goodness of all the Jambalaya flavors, but instead of being served on a bed of rice, it is served in a bowl.

 About Jambalaya Soup

-Jambalaya Soup is nothing but all the flavors of Jambalaya (A classic American Cajun and Creole dish of rice) in a bowl that you can slurp instead of eating.
+Jambalaya Soup is all the flavors of Jambalaya (a classic American Cajun and Creole rice dish) in a bowl you can slurp instead of eating.
+I came across the recipe while watching one of the cooking channels and immediately knew I had to make it.
+And I am glad I did.

-It is vibrant in color and super flavorful with a spicy kick from jalapeno and cajun seasoning.
+The soup is vibrant in color and super flavorful, with a spicy kick from jalapeno and cajun seasoning.

-This hearty comforting one-pot meal is super easy to make and a large batch comes together in just 40 minutes using simple ingredients.
-You can make it in an instant pot or in a pot over the stovetop.
+This hearty, comforting one-pot meal is super easy to make.
+A large batch comes together in just 40 minutes using simple ingredients.
+After making it many times, I have devised recipes to make it in an instant pot and over the stovetop.

-It can be cooked slowly in a slow cooker as well.
+It can also be cooked slowly in a slow cooker.
 I am sharing the recipe in the post below, so have a look.

 Make a big pot of this spicy Jambalaya soup recipe for your whole family this winter for a wholesome and filling meal.